omarmosharawi/Graduation_Project/README.md

     pipenv shell
     ```

 3.  **Create a `.env` file** in the `backend` directory and add the necessary environment variables.
-You can use the `.env.example` file as a template.

 4.  **Run the development server using Docker:**

     ```sh
-    docker-compose up --build
+    docker-compose -f Backend/Docker/docker-compose.yml up --build
     ```

     The application will be available at `http://localhost:8000`.